 With its iconic facade and magical sign, Hair by Fairy is the top spot in Neal’s Yard for a good old pamper session.
 And the inside is just as cool, with exposed brick and lavish art adorning the walls.

-Get your hair cut, relax with a massage, or get your nails done before popping over to one of the other spots in Neal’s Yard for a coffee – or a midday wine.
+Yet, it’s not just your hair that they’ll pamper.
+Relax with a massage, get your nails or eyebrows done, or brave the wax before popping over to one of the other spots in Neal’s Yard for a coffee – or a midday wine.